sgdevmane/interview-guide/markdowns/kubernetes/kubernetes-questions.md

 ---

-## Advanced Networking and CNI

-## Q19: How do you implement advanced networking patterns and CNI plugins in Kubernetes?
+### Q19: How do you implement advanced networking patterns and CNI plugins in Kubernetes?
 **Difficulty: Expert**

 **Answer:**